 We started planning in late October and even after knowing the great lockdown, interstate traveling restrictions, and non-functional public transport we still decided to go for the trek.

 We then booked our trek with Trek the Himalayas group.
-After a lot of Google searches and a hell lot of YouTube videos, I realized I need to get fit first and then started cycling, running and was not even close to the expected stamina for the trek but the workout helped me to keep my muscles loose.
+After a lot of Google searches and a hell lot of YouTube videos, I realized I needed to get fit first and then started cycling, running was not even close to the expected stamina for the trek but the workout helped me to keep my muscles loose.

 We planned the whole trip, and along with the trek we were also covering Mukteshwar and Munsiyari in Uttarakhand.
 By road, we were traveling for more than 1300 Km and we didn’t even think once as we knew how heavenly the destination was going to be.